ntop/ntopng/doc/src/traffic_recording.rst

 Enabling Traffic Recording
 --------------------------

-*ntopng* includes support for continuous traffic recording leveraging on *n2disk*, an optimized traffic recording application part of the *ntop* suite available on Linux systems.
+*ntopng*, since version 3.7, includes support for continuous traffic recording leveraging on *n2disk*, an optimized traffic recording application part of the *ntop* suite available on Linux systems.
 For this reason, in order to be able to enable this feature, both *ntopng* and *n2disk* need to be installed from packages according to your Linux distribution (we assume that you already configured the `ntop repository <http://packages.ntop.org>`_ and have *ntopng* installed).